MicrosoftDocs/entra-docs/docs/external-id/customers/sample-desktop-wpf-dotnet-sign-in.md

 ms.topic: sample
 ms.date: 07/26/2023
 ms.custom: developer, devx-track-dotnet
-#Customer intent: As a dev, devops, I want to learn about how to configure a sample WPF desktop app to sign in and sign out users with my Microsoft Entra External ID tenant.
+#Customer intent: As a dev, devops, I want to learn about how to configure a sample WPF desktop app to sign in and sign out users with my external tenant.
 ---

 # Sign in users in a sample WPF desktop application

-This article uses a sample Windows Presentation Foundation (WPF) application to show you how to add authentication to a WPF desktop application.
+This guide uses a sample Windows Presentation Foundation (WPF) application to show you how to add authentication to a WPF desktop application.
 The sample application enables users to sign in and sign out.
 The sample desktop application uses [Microsoft Authentication Library for .NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) for .NET to handle authentication.

 ## Prerequisites

 * [Visual Studio Code](https://code.visualstudio.com/download) or another code editor.
 * [.NET 7.0](https://dotnet.microsoft.com/download/dotnet/7.0) or later.
-* Microsoft Entra  External ID tenant.
+* An external tenant.
 If you don't already have one, <a href="https://aka.ms/ciam-free-trial?wt.mc_id=ciamcustomertenantfreetrial_linkclick_content_cnl" target="_blank">sign up for a free trial</a>.

 ## Register the desktop app